hitz-zentroa/This-is-not-a-Dataset/README.md

 pattern: null
 # Train only on affirmative sentences
 only_affirmative: False
-# Train only on negated sentences
+# Train only on negative sentences
-only_negated: False
+only_negative: False
 # Train only on sentences without a distractor
 only_non_distractor: False
 # Train only on sentences with a distractor